jharini/booknotes/system-design/system-design-interview/chapter25/README.md

  * Object storage

 Block storage are devices, which came out in 1960s.
 HDDs and SSDs are such examples.
-These devices are typically physically attached to a server, although they can also be network-attached via high-speed network protocols.
+These devices are typically physically attached to a server, although they can also be network-attached via high-speed network protocols.Block storage presents raw blocks to the server as a volume.
+Most flexible and versatile form of storage.
-Servers can format the raw blocks and use them as a file system or it can hand control of them to servers directly.
+Servers can format the raw blocks and use them as a file system or it can hand over control of them to applications directly.

 File storage is built on top of block storage.
-It provides a higher level of abstraction, making it easier to manage folders and files.
+It provides a higher level of abstraction, making it easier to manage folders and files (hierarchical directory structure).

 Object storage sacrifices performance for high durability, vast scale and low cost.
 It targets "cold" data and is mainly used for archival and backup.